syseleven/grav-docs-metakube/pages/03.addons/06.kubernetes-dashboard/default.en.md

 For more information also have a look at the [Kubernetes Documentation](https://kubernetes.io/docs/tasks/access-application-cluster/web-ui-dashboard/).

+## Installation

 !
-Note that currently, when you install it, everyone with "Editor" permissions has access to the Kubernetes Dashboard and thus also full admin access to the cluster.
+Note that after installation everyone with "Editor" permissions has access to the Kubernetes Dashboard and thus also full admin access to the cluster.

-## Installation

 For information on how to install and uninstall an addon see [Addons](../default.en.md).